sons-of-sarlacc/macros/doctor-buff-by-tell.md

 ### docBuff
 Runs buff cycle.
-* If you put a Medical Droid on `toolbarPane05` > `toolbarSlot09` it will be called and dismissed when there is a valid buff customer
+* If you put a Medical Droid on `toolbarPane05` > `toolbarSlot10` it will be called and dismissed when there is a valid buff customer.
+* Put Bivoli  on `toolbarPane05` > `toolbarSlot09` to consume Bivoli when there is a valid customer.
-* Put Bivoli and Havla on `toolbarPane05` > `toolbarSlot08` & `toolbarSlot07` they will be used when there is a valid buff customer.
+* Put Havla on `toolbarPane05` > `toolbarSlot08` to consome Havla when there is a valid customer.

 ```
 /:b;